 On December 17, 2020, an application for a Minor Subdivision was submitted, and the application was deemed incomplete on January 15, 2021.
-After meeting with the applicant and their representative on to discuss the incomplete comments, the applicant resubmitted on July 12, 2021.
-The application was deemed incomplete again on August 12, 2021, and after two more submission review cycles resulted in the application being deemed incomplete, the application was deemed complete on January 4, 2023, following the December 4, 2022, resubmittal.
+After meeting with the applicant and their representative to discuss the incomplete comments, the applicant resubmitted on July 12, 2021.
+The application was deemed incomplete again on August 12, 2021, and after two more submission review cycles resulted in the application being deemed incomplete, the application was deemed complete on October 20, 2022.

 The CEQA process started on January 4, 2023, and a negative declaration was required for this project.
 The Initial/Negative Declaration was completed and circulated on February 24, 2023, and the 20-day public review period closed on March 16, 2023.
-One comment (Attachment E) was received during the public comment period, expressing general support for the project.
+One comment (Attachment E) was received during the public comment period, expressing general support for the project, and several additional comments were received outside of the CEQA comment period, also expressing support for the project.
+This project was noticed and placed on the Zoning Administration Hearing for April 6, 2023, but was continued to a date uncertain to address concerns over compliance with PRC 4290 Fire Safe Regulations.

-A public notice was mailed to property owners within a 300 ft. radius and published in the Post Record Newspaper on March 24, 2023.
+For the May hearing, a public notice was mailed to property owners within a 300 ft. radius and published in the Post Record Newspaper on April 21, 2023.
+As of April 27, 2023, no new comments have been received from the public.